 People seeking help for a depressive disorder will initially receive the traditional treatment protocol of antidepressants combined with psychotherapy.
 The medication targets serotonin levels while the therapy assists patients in shifting negative or distorted thoughts that tend to compound the problem.
 This treatment plan is effective for 50%-70% of individuals, although there may be multiple trial attempts to identify the most effect antidepressant.

-For the remaining 30%-50% of people struggling with depression who were not responsive to the antidepressant drug therapy, alternative treatments are sought.
+For the remaining 30%-50% of people struggling with depression who were not responsive to the antidepressant therapy, alternative treatments are sought.

 Transcranial magnetic stimulation (TMS) has been providing excellent treatment responses with few if any side effects.
 Mental Wellness KS offers TMS for patients who were not experiencing relief from depression symptoms via antidepressants.